 The Connecticut Business & Industry Association is the voice of business in Connecticut, with thousands of member companies championing change at the State Capitol, shaping debate about economic competitiveness, and fighting for a better future for all.

-Find 2018 election candidates, track legislation and regulations, directly engage your state legislators, and help change Connecticut's business climate.
+Find your local state legislators, directly engage state and federal lawmakers, track legislation and regulations, and help change Connecticut's business climate.

 Keep pace with the latest legislative developments.
 Find and track bills that impact your business, from taxes and state spending to the environment and labor.

 Requires hospitals and outpatient surgical facilities to adopt and implement a policy to prevent human exposure to surgical smoke through the use of a surgical smoke evacuation system.